toothmonsterr/Small-Crimes-Collective/System/Quirks.md

 #### Survivor
 >You are among the few who survived a natural catastrophe or the attack of a dreadful creature.
 Do you believe someone is responsible for this?
 Were you able to keep in contact with any other survivors?
 Do you think reconstruction is possible?

+You may acquire this Quirk only if your character’s Theme is Guilt, and your Theme cannot be changed in any way as long as you have this Quirk.

 Permanently increase your maximum Hit Points and maximum Mind Points by 5.

 Choose one option: gain the ability to equip martial melee and ranged weapons, martial armor, and martial shields; or learn any one spell from the Elementalist or Spiritist lists; or permanently increase your maximum Inventory Points by 2.